codio/site/source/docs/ide/emmet/emmet-css.html.markdown

 full_width: true
 ---

 This is a way of generating HTML using a CSS selector inspired approach.
 Take a look at the following examples.
-In each case you should press the TAB key to generate the output.
+In each case you should use a hotkey combination to trigger the output to be generated

+- **Mac** : ctrl+alt+e
+- **PC/Linux** : alt+e

 CSS abbreviations will only work in a CSS file.